ReformedEngineer/HorseBetting/README.md

 1. BaseMaterials -> this folder contains the material provided by you
 2. data -> this folder contains data on years i have managed to scrape
 3. scripts -> this folder contians base scripts built but needs modifiction as am understanding data better . this is where main work will be
+4. Models -> this is where Models for prediciton and the parmatrs needed fo thos emodels lie

 ## Question /comment